ocaml/dune/doc/reference/aliases.rst

 ``dune fmt`` is a shortcut for ``dune build @fmt --auto-promote``.

-It is possible to build on top of this convention: if some actions are manually attached to the ``fmt`` alias, they will be executed by ``dune fmt``.
+It is possible to build on top of this convention.
+If some actions are manually attached to the ``fmt`` alias, they will be executed by ``dune fmt``.

 Example: